devennn/devennn.github.io/_posts/2020-03-20-digging-deep-encoder-decoder-pytorch.md

 __Embedding Layer__

 The embedding layer works by taking tokenized words with length(number of words) denoted as input_size and represent them as embedding of size denoted as hidden_size.
-For example, tokenized and processed sequence of ```I like you``` are ```SOS, i, like, you, EOS``` .
+For example, tokenized and processed sequence of ```I like curry``` are ```SOS, i, like, curry, EOS``` .
 This tokens will be processed as:

 ```
 SOS --> [0.01, 0.1, 0.5]